5orenso/aws-lambda-boilerplate/README.md

 4. Copy `.coveralls-dist.yml` to `.coveralls.yml` and add you secret key.

-Next time you push to your master brach Travis will run your tests and if all is green deploy the code to your S3 bucket.
+Next time you push to your master brach Travis will run your tests and if all is green report coverage to Coveralls.

 Isn't this great? :D